Inside: Explore gravity with these 7 fun preschool science experiments! Activities that include pushing, throwing, and falling – all hands-on and fun!

 Gravity with a Pendulum – Learn about the forces of motion and gravity by placing paint in swinging pendulum.
 (Handmade Kids Art)

 Pool Noodle Gravity Play – Explore gravity and slope by making your own pool noodle marble run.
-(Little Bins)
+(Little Bins for Little Hands)

 More science for preschoolers: